Utilizing variational autoencoders in the Bayesian inverse problem of photoacoustic tomography: Results

 structural similarity index (SSIM), peak signal to noise ratios (PSNR), and credibility percentages (CI).
 The credibility percentages were defined as the percentage of pixels for which the true value of the initial pressure lied within $\pm$3 standard deviation credibility interval (corresponding to 99.7\%) of the estimated posterior distribution.
+Furthermore, the effect of the scaling parameter $\lambda$ on the data likelihood was studied by computing the data fit values

-Relative errors, structural similarity indices and credibility percentages for the Bayesian approach, UQ-VAE with scaling parameter values $\lambda$ = 1, 0.5, 0.1, 0.05 and noise levels 1\%, 3\%, and 5\% for the one and two side sensor geometries are shown in Tables \ref{tbl:One_Side_Metrics} and \ref{tbl:Two_Side_Metrics}.
+Relative errors, structural similarity indices, credibility percentages and data fit values for the Bayesian approach, UQ-VAE with scaling parameter values $\lambda$ = 1, 0.5, 0.1, 0.05 and noise levels 1\%, 3\%, and 5\% for the one and two side sensor geometries are shown in Table \ref{tbl:Both_Side_Metrics}.

 As it can be seen, the relative errors for the UQ-VAE are close to the relative errors of the conventional Bayesian approach.
 These values decrease with smaller values of $\lambda$, indicating a slight increase in the accuracy of the estimates.
 In addition to the relative errors, the increase in the accuracy of the estimates is supported by the SSIM and PSNR values that increase with smaller values of $\lambda$.
 The credibility percentages for the UQ-VAE indicate that the standard deviations given by the VAE ($\lambda$ = 1) using small noise values are overly small leading to small credibility intervals and low credibility percentages.
 Furthermore, the credibility percentages increase with decreasing $\lambda$ due to increasing standard deviation values and increased accuracy of the estimated images.
+From the data fit values it can be observed, that the data fit values increase with increasing noise and decreasing values of $\lambda$.
+The data fit values for the UQ-VAE are, however, slightly higher compared to the Bayesian approach.

+Computation times for the posterior distribution using Bayesian approach and the UQ-VAE were 8.44 s and 0.12s, respectively.
+Training of the neural network was done separately for each scaling parameter $\lambda$ and sensor geometry.
+Depending on $\lambda$, convergence was achieved between 30-100 epochs.
+In general, smaller values of $\lambda$ resulted in faster convergence.
+Training time for one epoch was 34 minutes resulting in total training time between 17 and 57 hours.